What is a Junk Debt Buyer?

 Last Updated: July 10, 2017

-A junk debt buyer is a collection agency who has purchased a large portfolio of delinquent or charged off accounts from credit card companies, or even other collection agencies.
+A junk debt buyer is a collection agency who purchases delinquent or charged off debt from credit card companies, or even other collection agencies.
 Also referred to in the industry as bad debt buyers, zombie debt collectors, or simply debt buyers, these companies fall under the Fair Debt Collection Practices Act definition of Collection Agency.
 As the visibility and profitability of this rapidly expanding new industry has grown, junk debt buyers range in size from small private businesses up to million dollar publicly traded Wall Street companies!
 Credit card debt accounts for nearly 70 percent of the accounts sold to JDBs, followed by auto loans, telecommunications debt and retail accounts.

 How Do Junk Debt Buyers Operate?